 - Put your router in pride of place

 - Changing channel - looking at the settings on your router

 - Refresh the connection

-- Power cycle - that's a fancy way of saying turn it off, then back on again
+- Restart your router - turning it off, then back on again really can help

 - Update wireless drivers

 In general, the further your computer is from your wireless router, the lower the signal strength will be.
 When the signal strength is low, there's a higher chance that you'll experience dropping connections, and the speed of the wireless connection will decrease.
 The range is affected by obstructions and interference.